NathStevenard/ISOWmodelling/README.md

 ## Contact

-For questions or contributions, please contact: nathan.stevenard@univ-grenoble-alpes.fr or open an issue.
+For questions or contributions, please:
+- contact me at nathan.stevenard@univ-grenoble-alpes.fr
+- or open an issue at https://github.com/NathStevenard/ISOWmodelling/issues